 Wrestle Kingdom 14 saw the Kingdom expand to two nights for the first time ever

 January 4 had been a tradition since 1992, and Wrestle Kingdom since 2007.
-With more eyes on NJWP at the Tokyo Dome year by year, it was by now very clear what the flasghip event on the professional wrestling calendar was.
+With more eyes on NJPW at the Tokyo Dome year by year, it was by now very clear what the flagship event on the professional wrestling calendar was.
 When Wrestle Kingdom 14 and the year 2020 came around, change was afoot.
-The Kingdom was set to expand, as for the first time ever, the Tokyo Dome saw two consecutive nights of action.
+The Kingdom was set to expand, as January 4 and 5 falling on a weekend meant that for the first time ever, the Tokyo Dome saw two consecutive nights of action.

 What attractions would bring fans to the Dome for both January 4 and Janauary 5?
 Jyushin Thunder Liger calling time on a legendary career was certainly a big one, as was a string of hotly contested championship battles, with Will Ospreay and Hiromu Takahashi in a junior heavyweight classic, all the way to a classic grappling bout between Zack Sabre Junior and SANADA.
 At the top of the billing though was the Double Gold Dash to crown the first ever IWGP Intercontinental and Heavyweight Double Champion.